hannahblo/Statistical-Multicriteria-Benchmarking-via-the-GSD-Front/README.md

 - Folder R/ contains the needed functions (permutation test, sampling, definition of the constraint matrix, plotting etc) for the analysis.
 - Folder pmbl_results/ contains the results as well as the code of the evaluations (robustified) accuracy on the PMLB suite
 - Folder openml_permutation_results contains all the results provided by the file openml_permutation_tests.R (Note that they are not automatically saved in this folder, but copied to it.)
-- Folder pmlb_permutation_results_seed2983754 contains all the results provided by the file pmlb_permutation_tests.R with seed 2983754 (Note that they are not automatically saved in this folder, but copied to it.)
-- Folder pmlb_permutation_results_seed29 contains all the results provided by the file pmlb_permutation_tests.R with seed 29 (Note that they are not automatically saved in this folder, but copied to it.)
-- Folder pmlb_permutation_results_seed658 contains all the results provided by the file pmlb_permutation_tests.R with seed 658 (Note that they are not automatically saved in this folder, but copied to it.)
+- Folder pmlb_permutation_results contains all the results provided by the file pmlb_permutation_tests.R (Note that they are not automatically saved in this folder, but copied to it.)

 The code was tested with
 - R version 4.2.1